 ScanTech has been specializing in radon testing for over a decade in cities throughout Texas including the Dallas – Fort Worth region, Austin, Houston and San Antonio.
-We routinely turnaround projects ranging from single family homes and residences to multi-family dwellings, apartment buildings, commercial properties and luxury high rises.
+We routinely turnaround projects ranging from memory care / assisted living facilities to multi-family dwellings, apartment buildings, commercial properties and luxury high rises.

 In addition to experience, we are also certified by one of the top radon organizations in the United States.